mbel24/PROB-reimplementation/README.md

 - Load and preprocess data.
 - Compute progression inference (PPD) for all samples.
-- Infer the gene regulatory network using Bayesian Lasso regression.
+- Infer the gene regulatory network using Bayesian regression.
 - Generate summary statistics and figures.

 ### 5. View results